 - World-class, 71–100: These are the brands whose customers demonstrate a cult-like devotion.

 Comparing your score to your industry’s NPS benchmarks can be useful as you get started.
 But in the long run, the most important brand to compare against is your own!
-Measuring your Net Promoter Score over time helps you understand what your customers value and should inform important business decisions around customer experience, product launches, and process updates.
+Measuring your Net Promoter Score over time helps you understand what your customers value.
+Use this information to inform important business decisions around customer experience, product launches, and process updates.

 In summary, NPS is designed to be a catalyst for change - use this customer feedback to take action!